Geometry in Active Learning for Binary and Multi-class Image Segmentation: Experiments

 \subsubsection{Proposed strategies}

 All entropy-based measures introduced in Secs.~\ref{sec:FeatUncert} and~\ref{sec:GeomUncert} can be used in our unified framework.
-Let $H^F$ be the specific one we use in a given experiment.
+Let $H^F$ be the specific uncertainty measure that we use in a given experiment.
 The strategy then is to select